-2482-2 AP Psychology Gr: 11-12 0.5 Credit
+2482-2 AP Psychology Gr: 11-12 0.5 Credit 111 10,010,6, 0 one creane

-Prerequisite: Refer to Pre-AP/AP High School Course Agreement on page 40.
+Prerequisite: Refer to Pre-AP/AP High School Course Agreement on page 41.

 Description: This course includes the history of psychology and studies in research methods and statistical analysis, human growth and development, learning and memory, intellectual abilities and testing, motivation and emotion, and psychological disturbances and therapies.
 Students may earn college credit through the College Entrance Examination AP Examination, which is offered in May of each year.